AndrewMead10/ai-coders.nvim/README.md

 - Toggleable sidebar pinned on the right (default width `50`).
 - Create as many chat sessions as you like, each backed by its own terminal buffer.
 - Cycle between active chats or pick one from a quick selector.
+- Visual session header in the sidebar winbar so you always know which chats are active.
 - Fully configurable agent registry: give each agent a label and launch command.
 - Sensible default keymaps that follow the requested `<leader>a` namespace.